the-butterfly-effect/tbe/README.md

 You can download the game at its website, go to          http://the-butterfly-effect.org/

-If you downloaded the source archive - please refer to the file INSTALLING to learn how to turn the sources into a working game and RUNNING on how to run the game.
+If you downloaded the source archive - please refer to the file INSTALLING.md to learn how to turn the sources into a working game and RUNNING.md on how to run the game.

 If you downloaded the installer, you now have an icon on your desktop: